Alan Knill

-Alan Richard Knill (born 8 October 1964) is a professional football manager and former player, who is a coach for the Wales national team.
+Alan Richard Knill (born 8 October 1964) is a professional football manager and former player, who is assistant coach at EFL League One side Huddersfield Town as well as a coach for the Wales national team.
 He played as a centre-back for several clubs, spending the most time at Halifax Town, Bury and Scunthorpe United.
 Born in England, he made one appearance for Wales in 1988.

 He has also managed his former clubs Rotherham United, Bury, Scunthorpe United and had a short-lived spell at Torquay United.

 Playing career

 Knill was born in Slough and started his career as a trainee with Southampton in November 1978.
 He signed as a professional in October 1982, but failed to break into the first–team.
 He then moved on to Halifax Town (1984–87), Swansea City (1987–89), Bury (1989–93), Cardiff City (1993, on loan), Scunthorpe United (1993–97) and Rotherham United (1997–99).

 He also played once for Wales, in a World Cup qualifier against the Netherlands in Amsterdam in September 1988.